returnMarcco/Web-Proxy-Automation/README.md

 My Twitch - "https://twitch.tv/returnMarcco" | My Youtube - "https://www.youtube.com/channel/UC1aPOXPpMAKbPOT0Hw1GbMg"

-Script Description: Prompts you for a destination URL, as well as the number of times you wish to connect to that URL.
+Script Description: An automation script console application for navigating to a user-specified URL via the 'blockaway' web proxy server for a user-specified number of times.
+(Windows OS Only)

 Step 1) Run the script and follow the prompts.
 It's that simple.